joreilly/GraphQLConf25/README.md

-Example Compose Multiplatform project created using Junie AI coding agent! (shell initially created using Kotlin Multipaltform New Project wizard in Android Studio).
+Example Compose Multiplatform project created using Junie AI coding agent using Sonnet 3.7 LLM (shell initially created using Kotlin Multipaltform New Project wizard in Android Studio).
 Also initially copied graphql schema in to the project (backend created by https://github.com/martinbonnin)

 Initial prompt: